 Alexis slowly scooted her way closer to the edge.
 Before she could get over to the bracelet, what she thought to be a rocky ledge was, in fact, compacted snow, which gave away underneath her weight.
 The family heirloom bracelet was all she could see as flashes of white swept around her as she fell.

-After waiting for forty-five minutes Thomas started to worry as Alexis should have been down the mountain already.
+After waiting for forty-five minutes, Thomas began to worry as Alexis should've been down the mountain already.
 Over the last three years together they had accomplished worse Double Black Diamonds then this.
 Letting someone from Ski Patrol know his worries he took the lift back to the top of the mountain to search for her.
 It wasn't going to be easy.
 Thomas paid close attention to his surroundings because one wrong move might leave him in the same position Alexis might be in at the moment.

 On the second go of the day, Thomas tried to take it slow compared to his usual speedy self.
 He recalled their meet up at the bottom of the mountain, but nothing was coming to mind as he tried to remember the colors of Alexis' gear.
 Then, out of the corner of his eye, he saw a shimmer of light.
 There sitting on top of a snowbank was the bracelet he had given her for Christmas.
 He couldn't shout out as it might cause an avalanche so instead he started digging.
 If she was under the snow Alexis wouldn't be able to survive very long.

-Thomas stopped to take her in recalling her name to be Rosalyn, "Oh, I've been around enjoying the facilities."
+Thomas stopped to take her in recalling her name to be Rosalyn, "Oh, I've been here enjoying the facilities."
 He pointed careless around.

 "It's a shame the trails are closed.
 Have you heard about the women who has gone missing on the Double Black Diamond?"
 Rosalyn looked out towards the bunny hills.